junio-moreira/SimpleEasyCalc/README.md

 ## Project 🎯

-This application provides a practical and intuitive way to perform calculations, allowing users to enter mathematical expressions and obtain results quickly and efficiently.
+Exercise 04: This application provides a practical and intuitive way to perform calculations, allowing users to enter mathematical expressions and obtain results quickly and efficiently.

 ## Layout 🎨